How to Create an Effective SharePoint Landing Page for Your Business (Expanded)

 - Alt Text for Images: Include alternative text descriptions for images to improve accessibility for visually impaired users.

-7. Make It Mobile-Friendly
+7. Make it Mobile-Friendly

 A significant portion of users will access your SharePoint landing page via mobile devices.